 Legitimate asset preservation planning doesn’t involve hiding assets, making secret agreements or creating fraudulent transfers.
 Asset preservation planning combines sophisticated business planning and estate planning techniques that result in wealth preservation.

-The Firm is experienced in helping clients navigate financial risks by planning the access, control, management and ownership of individual, family and business assets to preserve the value of our clients’ assets and diminish the risk of creditor claims.
+Wilson Ratledge is experienced in helping clients navigate financial risks by planning the access, control, management and ownership of individual, family and business assets to preserve the value of their clients’ assets and diminish the risk of creditor claims.

 An asset preservation plan includes one or more lawful transfers of assets, the creation of entities or other structures to hold assets and implemented for business and estate planning purposes.
 This preservation plan reduces the ability of unforeseen future creditors to reach transferred assets.
 Further, the use of trusts as a part of estate planning can protect assets inherited by family members for future generations.